Mvb1122/Halloweener/README.md

  - Comment your own ideas here:

    - The World stops time for 9 seconds, letting only the user send messages in the channel.
    - SP can do the same as TW, but can freeze time for 10 seconds.
+(Or 8 depending on who cares.)
    - GER can speak during timestops and erase 7 messages from the initial command (Would delete the user's message and resend it as the bot's).
    - Six Bullets.
 Idk what it'd do but it belongs here.
    - Silver Chariot can delete any one message from the minute when the command was sent. (idk what it'd do replace this if you want.)